Gluing semi-orthogonal decompositions: Abstract

 \section{Abstract}

 We introduce \emph{preordered semi-orthogonal decompositions} (psod-s) of dg-categories.
 We show that homotopy limits of dg-categories equipped with compatible psod-s carry a natural psod.
-This gives a way to glue semi-orthogonal decompositions along faithfully-flat covers, extending some results of \cite{bergh2017conservative}.
-As applications we will: \begin{enumerate}[leftmargin=*] \item construct semi-orthogonal decompositions for root stacks of log pairs $(X,D)$ where $D$ is a (\emph{not necessarily simple}) normal crossing divisors, generalizing results from \cite{ishii2011special} and \cite{bergh2016geometricity}, \item compute the Kummer flat K-theory of general log pairs $(X,D)$, generalizing earlier results of Hagihara and Nizio{\l} in the simple normal crossing case \cite{hagihara}, \cite{Ni1}. \end{enumerate}
+This gives a way to glue semi-orthogonal decompositions along faithfully flat covers, extending the main result of \cite{bergh2017conservative}.
+As applications we will construct semi-orthogonal decompositions for root stacks of log pairs $(X,D)$ where $D$ is a (\emph{not necessarily simple}) normal crossing divisor, generalizing results from \cite{ishii2011special} and \cite{bergh2016geometricity}.
+Further we will compute the Kummer flat K-theory of general log pairs $(X,D)$, generalizing earlier results of Hagihara and Nizio{\l} in the simple normal crossing case \cite{hagihara}, \cite{Ni1}.